Learn About Medical Examination Requirements for CDL Holders

 Taking a CDL physical exam determines the health conditions of a senior driver interested in operating a motor vehicle for commercial purposes.
 CDL licensed drivers are known for driving long distances; therefore, it is important that each senior driver meet certain CDL medical requirements to ensure his or her overall fitness to be behind the wheel professionally.

 A CDL physical exam is required for any senior driver who wishes to learn how to obtain a CDL and drive a commercial vehicle that falls under interstate commerce with a maximum gross vehicle weight of over 10,000 pounds.
 By taking and passing a medical exam, you are guaranteeing your Medical Examiner (ME) Certificate.
-Learn more about the CDL medical exam requirements by downloading our complimentary guide.

-Self-Certifying for Senior CDL Holders
+How to Self-Certify for Senior CDL Holders

 Before taking a CDL physical test, senior drivers must declare to their state driving agencies before issuance that they intend to only operate commercial vehicles in one of four categories: interstate non-excepted, interstate excepted, intrastate non-excepted and intrastate excepted.
 This process is called self-certification.
 Before a senior driver can self-certify or take the medical exam, he or she must determine whether to operate in one of the four below categories from either the state or federal requirements: